vercel/next.js/packages/next/README.md

   </ul>
 </details>

-When you need state, lifecycle hooks or **initial data population** you can export a [Class-Component](https://reactjs.org/docs/react-component.html) or use a Functional-Component [(a.k.a.
-Hooks)](https://reactjs.org/docs/hooks-intro.html).
+When you need state, lifecycle hooks or **initial data population** you can export a function component that uses [Hooks](https://reactjs.org/docs/hooks-intro.html) or [class component](https://reactjs.org/docs/react-component.html).

 Using a Functional-Component: